-- (a) Aerial appliance driver's allowance career firefighter stream (QFRS 5.4.3) - (i) an employee in the career firefighter stream shall be paid an allowance of \$1.41 per shift where the following circumstances arise: - (A) the employee is required to take responsibility for an aerial appliance; and - (B) the employee may be required to drive the aerial appliance in responding to an emergency incident; and - (C) the employer has deemed the employee to be proficient in the operation of the aerial appliance in accordance with prescribed criteria. - (ii) For the purpose of clause 13.1(?)(i) aerial appliance means a telescopic aerial pumper, a hydraulic ladder platform or a high reach aerial appliance. - (b) Captain's allowance (IA 4.2.4 & 5.3.1, SO 4.6 & SO Schedule A.2) - (i) an auxiliary firefighter level 3 who is engaged at a station at which there are less than two full-time employees in the career firefighter stream engaged, shall be paid an annual allowance as prescribed in the table below:
+13.1 Aerial appliance driver's allowance - fire and rescue stream (QFRS 5.4.3)

+- (a) An employee in the fire and rescue stream shall be paid an allowance of \$1.41 per shift where the following circumstances arise: - (i) the employee is required to take responsibility for an aerial appliance; and - (ii) the employee may be required to drive the aerial appliance in responding to an emergency incident; and - (iii) the employer has deemed the employee to be proficient in the operation of the aerial appliance in accordance with prescribed criteria. - (b) For the purpose of clause 13(a)(i) aerial appliance means a telescopic aerial pumper, a hydraulic ladder platform or a high reach aerial appliance.

+13.2 Captain's allowance (IA 4.2.4 & 5.3.1, SO 4.6 & SO Schedule A.2)

+(a) An auxiliary firefighter level 3 who is engaged at a station at which there are less than two fulltime employees in the fire and rescue stream engaged, shall be paid an annual allowance as prescribed in the table below:

-Urban level Population Captain's allowance (per annum)
+Urban level Population 1 Captain's allowance (per annum) 2

-0-1,000 \$1,100
+0 - 1,000 \$1,100

 1,001 - 3,000 \$3,300

-3,001 - 5,000 \$4,400

-5,001 - 8,000 \$5,500

-8,001 - 10,000 \$6,600

-10,000+ \$7,700